alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

     f(x) = \ell_3(x) = \sigma(W_2\ell_2(x) + b_3)
 $$

+PUT A NEURAL NET PICTURE HERE?

 (For emphasis: describing neural nets as artifical brains isn't *wrong*, but the approximation between neural nets and brains is very very crude.
-Even the neuroscience researchers in deep learning admit this is true.
+Even the neuroscientists in deep learning admit this is true.
-In fact, that's why they're interested in the field;
-they want to push neural nets closer to their real world inspiration.)
+In fact, that's why they're interested in the field - they want to push neural nets closer to their real world inspiration.)

 # What Makes Neural Nets Special?